-One-minute embodied mindful pause exercise: How to get a (mindful) grip
+One-minute mindfulness exercise: How to get a (mindful) grip

 It takes just one minute to literally get a get in touch with your inner experience.
 A simple way to do it is with a little ball.
 It could be a tennis ball, or, even better, one of these squeezable little stress balls (easy to find on the internet, search for squeeze balls or stress balls).
 You can also try it without a ball.
 For instance, use a pair of rolled-up socks, or paper crumpled into a ball...

 How do you do it?
 See the one-minute video below.

 Get a grip on the little ball.
 Feel it in your hand.
 Pay attention to the sensation of your hand holding the ball.
 Pay attention to what it feels like in your hand and your arm, as you gently (or not so gently) squeeze the ball.
 Then shift the ball to the other hand.

 You do this for one minute, closing your eyes, paying attention to the sensations in your hand and arm as you hold the ball, and shift between hands.
 You don’t need to stop thinking about anything else, just make sure that at least part of your attention is focused on feeling the sensation in your hand and arm as you hold the ball in each hand.